 (Disclosure: Some of the links below may be affiliate links)

-We have seen that there are many reasons to want to reach Financial Independence (FI).
-Once you reach FI, you can do what you want without having to worry about money.
+We have seen many reasons to want to reach Financial Independence (FI).
+Once you reach FI, you can do what you want without worrying about money.
 It is awesome!
 You only keep working if you wish to work.
 This state is something most people would want to achieve.
 For me, my ultimate goal is to reach FI.

 There are several ways to achieve Financial Independence.
 Indeed, there is not a single path to go from where you are now to the point where you are financially independent.
 Of course, there are some similarities between some of these ways.
 But they are different enough.
-Most of the time, you will need to follow several of these ways to reach Financial Independence earlier.
+Most of the time, you must follow several of these ways to reach Financial Independence earlier.

 The basic idea of Financial Independence